miszczo/AVR_TDA1543A/README.md

 # AVR_TDA1543A
-AVR TDA1543A (not TDA1543 with I2S interface!) simple program to run.
+AVR TDA1543A (not TDA1543 with I2S interface!) simple program to run on AVR with SPI interface.
+TDA1543A version use 24bit EIAJ format frame.
+Its simple to implement bus with SPI.
 R=3x680R
 C=2x4u7
 Source of schematic